Hayouung/tofulite/README.md

 - Select\* (`SelectQuery`)
 - Delete\* (`DeleteQuery`)

-Each of these can be turned into an SQL query in string format by calling `getSql()` so they could be used for other databases besides just sqlite as they are fairly basic queries.
+Each of these can be turned into an SQL query in string format by calling `sql()` so they could be used for other databases besides sqlite as they are fairly basic queries.

-Queries marked with \* are parameterised - these return the string format with ?s in them for any value when you call `getSql()` and you can get the values separately by calling `getValues()`.
+Queries marked with \* are parameterised - these return the string format with ?s in them for any value when you call `sql()` and you can get the values separately by calling `parameters()`.

 ### Session

 `Session` is simply a class that wraps an instance of a `sqlite3.Database`.
 You can use this class to run the query objects without turning them into strings/raw SQL. `Session` serves more as a helper class - it is completely possible to use all the query objects without ever touching this class.

+If you want to make use of `Session`, you will need to make sure you have `sqlite3` installed as a dependency yourself as it is a peer dependency of this package.

 You can instantiate a new instance of `Session` in 4 different ways: